 Now that you understand how to take care of yourself first, you can help your loved one in constructive ways.
 Here are some things to consider:

-What to do When Your Loved One Wants Help
+What to Do When Your Loved One Wants Help

-There is no doubt that addiction is a heartbreaking disease that hurts everyone in the family.
-However, there are often times when the addicted person will reach out to someone for help.
 If your loved one expresses a desire to stop using opioids, getting him or her to an addiction treatment center as quickly as possible is the best thing you can do.
-At My Time Recovery, we can help your loved one begin a journey to recovery.
-Please contact us to get help.
+My Time Recovery manages opiate detox centers near Clovis and surrounding areas so that you or a loved one can begin their journey to recovery.